Sneakerhead

 Sneaker collecting coalesced as a recognisable subculture in 1980s New York City, at the meeting point of basketball, hip-hop, and street fashion, as documented in the Wikipedia survey of sneaker collecting.
 Two catalysts are usually cited.

 - 1986: "My Adidas."
 Hip-hop's embrace of footwear as a status symbol crystallised in Run-DMC's track "My Adidas", which led to a landmark endorsement deal between the group and Adidas and wove specific models into music, dance, and identity.
-Earlier styles like the Adidas Superstar and Puma Suede had already been adopted by b-boys and basketball players.
+Earlier styles such as the Adidas Superstar and Puma Suede had already been adopted by b-boys and playground players.

 The precise coinage of the word sneakerhead is not well documented, but it was in common use within urban youth culture by the 1990s.
 Around the same time the idea of sneaker exclusivity took hold, as collectors hunted deadstock (unworn, out-of-production pairs forgotten in warehouses and back rooms) in search of something nobody else owned.